renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 ```

 - Line 54-60: We implement the constructor
 - Line 67-76: We implement the destructor.
 This goes through the list of tests, and deletes every one of these.
-Note that we will therefore need to create the tests on the heap.
+Note that we will therefore need to create the tests on the heap
 - Line 84-97: We implement the `AddTest()` method.
 This will add the test passed in at the end of the list
 - Line 103-111: We implement the `Run()` method.
 This goes through the list of tests, and calls `Run()` on each
 - Line 117-127: We implement the `CountTests()` method.
 This goes through the list of tests, and counts them